microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Reset-EntraBetaLifeCycleGroup.md

 ```

 ## Description
-the Reset-EntraBetaLifeCycleGroup renews a group by updating the RenewedDateTime property on a group to the current DateTime.
+The Reset-EntraBetaLifeCycleGroup renews a group by updating the RenewedDateTime property on a group to the current DateTime.
 When a group is renewed, the group expiration is extended by the number of days defined in the policy.

 ## Examples